 What Is a Remote Wire, and How Does It Work?

-When it comes to your car audio system, a remote wire is essentially a wire that will connect the amplifier with the stereo).
+When it comes to your car audio system, a remote wire is essentially a wire that will connect the amplifier to the stereo).

 The wire will allow one piece of audio equipment to turn on and off automatically by switching the other device (your stereo or ignition) on or off.
 For example, if your car stereo had a remote turn-on wire connected to the amplifier, every time you turned the stereo on or off, the amplifier would turn on or off.